electronicvisions/hbp-sp9-guidebook/building_models.rst

 "Many core" (SpiNNaker) system
 ==============================

-The SpiNNaker system has a number of additional configuration options that can be passed to :func:`setup()`.
-These are explained in the online documentation on `Configuring the sPyNNaker front end, and its limitations: Configuration though the PyNN provided setup() function`_.

-The SpiNNaker system also has a number of limitations, for example, only a subset of the PyNN stndard neuron and synapse models are currently available.
-These limitations are defined in the online documentation on `Configuring the sPyNNaker front end, and its limitations: Limitations`_.
+The SpiNNaker system supports the standard arguments provided by the PyNN :func:`setup()` function.
+The SpiNNaker system has a number of limitations in terms of the support for PyNN functionality, for example, only a subset of the PyNN standard neuron and synapse models are currently available.
+These limitations are defined in the online documentation `here <http://spinnakermanchester.github.io/latest/spynnaker_limitations.html>`__.

 The SpiNNaker software stack attempts to automatically partition the populations defined in the PyNN script into core sized chunks (the smallest atomic size of